ChrisBAshton/smartresolution/deploy/README.md

 These instructions should work for both new instances and updating existing instances to the latest version of the project.
 WARNING: these instructions will *replace* the production database, so you should always back up your database first if you're doing this on a live site.

+Copy and paste the following commands into your shell:

 ```bash
 cd /var/www